 The campus opened its doors in the spring of 1962 as the Loyola University Chicago Rome Center for Liberal Arts.
-Celebrating over 50th Anniversary, the John Felice Rome Center has operated as a renowned institution for higher learning founded in the spirit of John Felice.
+Celebrating its 50th Anniversary, the John Felice Rome Center has operated as a renowned institution for higher learning founded in the spirit of John Felice.
 The JFRC has served as a fully equipped American campus, now located on Monte Mario near the site of a former Olympic Village, just 15 minutes northwest of Vatican City and half-an-hour from Rome's historic center (Roma Centro).

 After serving in the British armed forces during World War II, Felice, a Maltese native, saw the devastation wrought by war as the byproduct of a profound lack of understanding among cultures.
 So, in the spirit of global healing, he created the JFRC, a first-of-its-kind study-abroad program, with a focus on fostering education and tolerance among people of various religious, cultural, and ethnic backgrounds.

 The Center continues to bring together students from dozens of universities and colleges throughout the United States for a unique living-learning experience.

 Rome makes no small promises--so you should make no small plans.
 With that aim, 200 students come to the John Felice Rome Center each semester for an immersive, modern experience rooted in the grandeur of centuries past.
 Drawing on the cultural riches of Rome, the JFRC takes full advantage of Rome as your classroom and home.

 Click here to see all courses offered at The Rome Center.